124 credit, four-year program of study

 The primary goals and objectives of each level in the program revolve around the development of a portfolio of images within a fine arts framework that reveals individual style, technical excellence and aesthetic sophistication, in addition to continuously deepening the understanding of expressive communication.

-Students are expected to participate in individual and group reviews, create artist statements on their work, and present class reports on various aspects of photography.
-They are also encouraged to participate in (inter)national exhibitions and visit studios of working photographers.
-Verbal competence is required in regard to examining, analyzing and understanding photographic imagery.
+Students are expected to participate in individual and group critiques, lectures and reviews.
+Verbal and written competence is required in regard to examining, analyzing and understanding photographic imagery in all contexts.

-Courses in general consist of labs, lectures, guest lecturers, discussions, slide presentations, and readings on a variety of photographic topics, including career and professional ethical issues.
+Courses in general consist of labs, lectures, guest lecturers, discussions, slide presentations, papers and readings on a variety of photographic topics, including professional and ethical issues.

-In addition to the Photo Track of six consecutive courses, the History of Photography course establishes the overall framework of the field from its invention to current major artists, while the Studio Photography course explores large format photography and studio lighting.
-The Senior year leads to a final portfolio and a gallery exhibition.
+In addition to the Photo Track of six consecutive courses, the History of Photography course establishes the artistic and technological progression of the field from its invention to current practices, while the Studio Photography course explores large format photography and studio lighting.
+The senior year leads to a final portfolio and a gallery exhibition.